Sushil Kumar (Jain monk): Life

-In 1982, Guruji inspired the leaders of eight nations to submit a memorandum demanding peace through non-violence to the Secretary General of the United Nations.
+In 1982, Kumar inspired the leaders of eight nations to submit a memorandum demanding peace through non-violence to the Secretary General of the United Nations.
 He stressed that peace through non-violence alone will ensure the sanctity of human life as well as extend protection to animal life and the environment.
-Guruji and his devotees rallied along with a million other individuals in New York City in support of the memorandum.
+Kumar and his devotees rallied along with a million other individuals in New York City in support of the memorandum.

 In August 1989, Sushil Kumar was invited to inaugurate and preside over the World Hindu Conference in Britain.
 Since the Hindus regarded him as one of their spiritual leaders, they enthusiastically embraced his notion of Ahimsa (Non-Violence) and vowed to join him in propagating the virtues of meditation, vegetarianism and unity.
-That same year, Guruji addressed the World Conference of Religions for Peace in Melbourne, Australia.
+That same year, Kumar addressed the World Conference of Religions for Peace in Melbourne, Australia.
 Advocating the dire need to protect the animal kingdom and our natural environment, he explained that all living beings equally share the right to life.
-In 1988, Guruji was a distinguished speaker at Vishwa Hindu Sangh Conference held in Nepal, where once again he made moving speeches.
-In 1990, Guruji was an honored guest at the Global Conference for Human Survival in Moscow.
-More than 1200 individuals from 70 countries traveled to the USSR to take part in this historic gathering and were present to participate in Guruji's meditation and to listen to his views on the need for non-violence, including Mikhail Gorbachev.
+In 1988, Kumar was a distinguished speaker at Vishwa Hindu Sangh Conference held in Nepal, where once again he made moving speeches.
+In 1990, Kumar was an honored guest at the Global Conference for Human Survival in Moscow.
+More than 1200 individuals from 70 countries traveled to the USSR to take part in this historic gathering and were present to participate in Kumar's meditation and to listen to his views on the need for non-violence, including Mikhail Gorbachev.
 The two discussed various issues relating to the establishment of world peace and global co-operation.
 In 1991 he traveled to Iran in an attempt to persuade Saddam Hussein to adopt a peaceful resolution to the Gulf Crisis.
-Although poor roads and the prevailing war conditions prevented him from entering Iraq, Guruji was widely recognized and appreciated for his valiant efforts to stop the Gulf War.
+Although poor roads and the prevailing war conditions prevented him from entering Iraq, Kumar was widely recognized and appreciated for his valiant efforts to stop the Gulf War.
 At the World Parliament of Religions conference at Chicago in 1993, he delivered the keynote address where he emphasized the need to create a charter of Animal Rights for ecological balance, a key to human survival.